 Healthcare

-With a national healthcare system, Croatia gives its people access to specialize and basic medical treatment.
-Comparatively to other nations in the region, the nation also boasts a low infant mortality rate and high life expectancy.
+With a national healthcare system, Croatia gives its people access to specialized and basic medical treatment.
+Compared to other nations in the region, the nation also boasts a low infant mortality rate and high life expectancy.

 Transportation